Easy Coleslaw Recipe

 It’s likely you’ll have 1/4 of the cabbage left depending on the size of the heads.
 If so wrap up in plastic wrap tightly to avoid it oxidizing or molding.

 In a small bowl combine the mayo, mustard, lemon juice, and salt.
 Save the pepper until you dress the salad.
-Whisk to combine.
+Whisk the coleslaw dressing to combine so it emulsifies, or thickens together.
 Adjust the flavor based on your preference.

 • If it tastes too much like mayo, add more Dijon in small amounts and some lemon juice.